Thailand Tariff Rates 2026: 10% on US Imports

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs — Thailand's rate dropped from 36% to 10% Section 122 (expires ~July 24, 2026).
 A 26-point reduction that dramatically improves Thai export competitiveness.
-Section 232 steel and aluminum tariffs of 50% remain.
+Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).
 Thai hard drive and electronics exports were resilient even at 36% and should strengthen further.
 No FTA negotiations are active.

 Tips for Importers